The Best Areas to Stay in Tokyo for First Time Visitors

-One of the most overwhelming choices when I was planning my first trip to Tokyo was, “where do I stay”.
-With those struggles, I made it my mission to put my knowledge from previous research and personal experiences to good use – and help you find the best area to stay in Tokyo.
+One of the most overwhelming choices when I was planning my first trip to Tokyo was figuring out where I’d stay.
+Because I don’t want you to go through the same overwhelm, I made it my mission to put my knowledge from previous research and personal experiences to good use, helping you understand what the best area to stay in Tokyo is for your trip.

-Despite being referred to as a city, Tokyo is actually a metropolitan prefecture that houses 23 special wards, 26 cities, and so much more.
-I mean, with those numbers, you may as well be looking at a small country.😂
+Despite being referred to as a city, Tokyo is actually a metropolitan prefecture that is home to 23 special wards, 26 cities, and so much more.
+I mean, with those numbers, you may as well be looking at a small country. 😂

-As mentioned above, there is “one” best area to stay in Tokyo.
-However, based on your interests and what you want to see in Tokyo, there are some better and more convenient picks!
+As mentioned above, there is no “one” best area to stay in Tokyo.
+However, based on your interests and what you want to see in Tokyo, there are better, more convenient picks!

 The most popular areas are Shinjuku and Shibuya – both of which I stayed in, and have lots to share about.
-As you keep reading, you’ll also discover the best interest-based areas, for those who love Japanese culture, Luxury, Nightlife, and for the foodies.
+As you keep reading, you’ll also discover the best interest-based areas for those who love Japanese culture, luxury, nightlife, and food.

-Without further ado, here is the best area for YOU to stay in Tokyo!😍
+Without further ado, these are the best areas to stay in Tokyo and top hotel picks!

 Shinjuku: Overall Best Area to Stay